AntoinePagneux126/CS-AlgoDS-ENEDIS_Challenge/README.md

 * Example to run an ARIMAX to predict the RES11_BASE output: ```python3 main.py --model=ARIMAX --timeserie=RES11_BASE```
 * Example to run an ARIMAX to predict all outputs: ```python3 main.py --mode=train --model=ARIMAX --timeserie=all```
 * Example to run an ARIMAX to predict the (default) RES1_BASE output with p,q,d coefficients: ```python3 main.py --model=ARIMAX --order=1,1,1```

+ ## Documentation
+ * You can access to python code documentation in docs/_build/hmtl/index.html

+ * You can access to python coverage report in docs/htmlcov/index.html

+ * You can access to python pylint report in docs/pylint_report.txt

+ * You can access the 5 pages report about the projet pylint report in docs/Report_Challenge_ENEDIS_Briet_Colleville_Pagneux.pdf

  ## Conclusion